Shirley Howard -- Orangeburg

-Family and friends may visit the residence, 1012 Glenfield Circle, Apt.
-G-6, Orangeburg, between the hours of 1 and 6 p.m. daily or call Simmons Funeral Home and Crematory of Orangeburg.
+Visitation will be held from 1 to 6 p.m.
+Friday, Dec.
+2. Family and friends may visit the residence between the hours of 1 and 6 p.m. daily or call Simmons Funeral Home and Crematory of Orangeburg.

 Online condolences may be expressed at www.simmonsfuneralhome.com.